adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Instead of updating a mixin, a developer could create a new, slightly different mixin.
 This causes redundancy.

-Moreover, mixins can end up containing multiple parameters, conditionality and lots of rules.
-This makes CSS more complicated.
+Also, mixins can end up containing multiple parameters, conditionality and lots of rules.
+This is complicated.
 Complicated is hard to maintain.

-To mitigate, you can create granular mixins.
+To mitigate this complexity, you can create granular mixins.
 For example, you could have a "red text" mixin.
 This is better.
 However, the declaration of that mixin is basically the same as a declaring `color: red`.
 You may as well declare that instead.

 If you need to update the rule in multiple places, a search and replace might be all you need.
-Even if you did use a mixin, if *red* changes to *orange*, for example, the name of the mixin will need to be changed anyway.
+Even if you did use a mixin, if *red* changes to *orange*, for example, you'll have to update the name of the mixin anyway.

-I am not saying Mixins are bad.
+I am not saying mixins are bad.
 They can be helpful in some cases.
 For example, you might want to apply *clearfix* rules across different breakpoints.
-Use them with care.
+I'm just saying that you should use them with care.

 ## What about performance?